InshutiSouvede/linear_regression_model/README.md

 # Employee Salary Prediction - ML Project

+## 🌱 Mission Statement

+My mission is to improve mental health in this era of technology.
+By enabling fair and data-driven salary predictions, this project aims to reduce workplace stress and promote well-being through transparency and informed decision-making.

 ## 🎯 Project Overview

 This project provides a complete machine learning pipeline for predicting monthly salary based on work patterns, performance metrics, and personal attributes.
 It includes: